County’s portion of the Philip S. Miller Trust funding benefits 23 area programs

 Together these vital programs cast a wide safety net throughout the County by delivering programs and services such as suicide prevention, medical assistance, mental health, emergency assistance and support for seniors and school-age children.

-“Recipients of this award have a crucial role in enhancing the quality of life for vulnerable and at-risk members of our community and many provide services not available through other means,” said County Commissioner and Board Chairman Roger Partridge.
-“We are honored to continue the legacy of philanthropy established by Philip S. Miller and his wife Jessie, who dedicated so much of their lives to helping others in Douglas County and continue to do so through this generous and thoughtful gift.”
+The Board of County Commissioners is honored to distribute these awards as a continuation of the legacy of philanthropy established by Philip S. Miller and his wife Jessie, who dedicated so much of their lives to helping others in Douglas County and continue to do so through this generous and thoughtful gift.

-Learn more about the Philip S. Miller Grant Program, qualifications and how to apply.
+Learn more about the Philip S. Miller Grant Program, qualifications and how to apply for future awards.

 Your County.
 Your News.
 Get it first.

 Be among the first to receive news as it happens.
 Sign up here and select your specific news focus and delivery preferences and make sure to follow Douglas County on Nextdoor, Facebook, Twitter, Instagram, and YouTube.
 Visit the Live Town Hall page to sign-up and receive Town Hall notifications to ensure you are contacted to participate in future community conversations about topics important to you.